erdfern/vcgencmd-rs/README.md

 `vcgencmd` provides a way to interact with the vcgencmd utility included in Raspian.

 As of yet, not all vcgencmd commands have a binding.
 To see which commands are missing, take a look at PROGRESS.md in the projects repo.
+If you need a specific command that's unimplemented, feel free to open a pull request either asking  for it or submitting it yourself.

 ## Installation